ALGAL OIL Overview Information

 Taking high doses of algal oil providing more than 3 grams of DHA and EPA daily is possibly unsafe.
 High doses might slow blood clotting and increase the chance of bleeding.
 The FDA recommends limiting intake of DHA and EPA to no more than 3 grams daily, with no more than 2 grams daily from a dietary supplement.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Algal oil that is rich in DHA, an omega-3 fatty acid, is likely safe when taken by mouth when pregnant or breast-feeding.
 Algal oil is included in some prenatal vitamins and infant formulas as a source of DHA.
-If it is taken while breast-feeding, DHA levels in the breast milk increase.
+If it is taken while pregnant or breast-feeding, DHA levels in the breast milk increase.
 Most experts recommended consuming 300 mg of DHA daily while pregnant and breast-feeding.
 This can be met by eating 8-12 ounces of seafood weekly during pregnancy, and 4-8 ounces weekly while breast-feeding.
 Those who are nutrient deficient or who do not eat fish may need to take a supplement such as algal oil.
 There isn't enough reliable information to know if algal oil rich in EPA, another type of omega-3 fatty acid, is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Infants and children: Algal oil rich in DHA, an omega-3 fatty acid, is likely safe for infants and children.
 Algal oil is included as a source of DHA in some infant formula.
 It is generally recognized as safe for this use.
 Algal oil has also been used safely for up to 4 years in children 7 years and older in daily doses that provide 30 mg/kg of DHA.
 There isn't enough reliable information to know if algal oil rich in EPA, another type of omega-3 fatty acid, is safe to use in infants and children.
 Stay on the safe side and avoid use.